 I was very strict with myself during pregnancy.
-I ate extremely healthy (Note: I will talk more about this in another post, but know that what I define as healthy is a diet that imitates our ancestors--one high in animal fat and protein, with copious amounts of vegetables, fermented, probiotic-full foods, minimal grains and minimal sugar.)
+I ate extremely healthy (Note: I will talk more about this in another post, but know that what I define as healthy is a diet that imitates our traditional societies--one high in animal fat and protein, with copious amounts of vegetables, fermented, probiotic-full foods, minimal grains and minimal sugar.
+One like they talk about in this book.)
 I followed the "real-fooders" advice.
 I was not doing this specifically to avoid stretch marks (though I was thinking that would be a plus) but in order to give my baby the best start I could on life.

 I got stretch marks.

 Not a lot, but some.
 I know women who ate all the "wrong" things during their pregnancies and didn't.
 So what's going on here?

 Here are my thoughts on it.
 I didn't grow up eating "traditional food"--my mother was part of the generation who were lied to about "low fat diets" and believed that fast food restaurants weren't that bad for you.
 I am not claiming that I ate terribly as a child just not what I now believe and now to be optimal.
 (Mom, if you are reading this know that I don't hold any of this against you.
 Oh, and I love you.
 A lot.)

 It wasn't until I was in high-school that I began to look into nutrition.
 I had HORRIBLE periods.
 I would literally be bed-ridden for an entire day--only getting up to puke in the bathroom while having diarrhea at the same time.
 Yes, absolutely lovely image, I know.
 My doctor recommended I go on birth control (I think I was around 13) to solve all these problems.
 Even as a young teenager I thought my doctor was nuts.
 So, rather than take her advice I began to change the way I ate.